 Transactional/aggregate reporting.
-Brokers must report each transaction (other than regulated futures or foreign currency contracts) on a separate Form 1099-B. Transactions involving regulated futures or foreign currency contracts must be reported on an aggregate basis.
+Report each transaction (other than regulated futures or foreign currency contracts) on a separate Form 1099-B. Report transactions involving regulated futures or foreign currency contracts on an aggregate basis.

 Substitute payments.
-To report substitute payments in lieu of dividends and tax-exempt interest, as required by section 6045(d), do not use Form 1099-B. See Box 8 in the Instructions for Form 1099-MISC.
+Do not report substitute payments in lieu of dividends and tax-exempt interest as required on Form 1099-B. Instead, report these payments in Box 8 of Form 1099-MISC, Miscellaneous Income.
+See section 6045(d) and the Instructions for Form 1099-MISC.

 Partnership sale.
-Form 8308, Report of a Sale or Exchange of Certain Partnership Interests, does not have to be filed if Form 1099-B is required for the transfer of the partnership interest.
+Form 8308, Report of a Sale or Exchange of Certain Partnership Interests, does not have to be filed if, under section 6045, a return is required to be filed by a broker on Form 1099-B for the transfer of the partnership interest.

 Exceptions.
 Brokers are not required to file, but may file, Form 1099-B for:

 - 1. Sales for exempt recipients, including corporations, charitable organizations, IRAs, the United States, a state, or political subdivisions. - 2.
 Sales initiated by dealers in securities and financial institutions. - 3.
 Sales by custodians and trustees, provided the sale is reported on a properly filed Form 1041, U.S. Income Tax Return for Estates and Trusts. - 4.
 Sales at issue price of interests in certain regulated investment companies. - 5.
-Obligor payments on: - a.
-Nontransferable obligations, such as savings bonds or CDs. - b.
+Obligor payments on: - ${\bf a.}\,$ Nontransferable obligations, such as savings bonds or CDs. - b.
 Obligations for which gross proceeds are reported on other Forms 1099, such as stripped coupons issued before July 1, 1982. - c.
 Retirement of short-term obligations with original issue discount (reported on Form 1099-INT).
 However, Form 1099-B is required for the retirement of short-term state obligations having no original issue discount. - d.
 Callable demand obligations that have no premium or discount. - 6.
 Sales of foreign currency unless under a forward or regulated futures contract that requires delivery of foreign currency. - 7.
 Sales of fractional shares of stock if gross proceeds are less than \$20. - 8.
 Retirements of book-entry or registered form obligations if no interim transfers have occurred. - 9.
 Exempt foreign persons as defined in Regulations section 1.6045-1(g)(1)(i). - 10.
 Sales of Commodity Credit Corporation certificates. - 11.
 Spot or forward sales of agricultural commodities.
 Agricultural commodities include grain, feed, livestock, meat, oil seed, timber, or fiber.
 A spot sale is a sale that results in almost immediate delivery of a commodity.
 A forward sale is a sale under a forward contract.